 The procession theory suggests that the earth wobbles on its axis every 26,000 years, causing further changes in the earth’s temperature.
 These three combined effects have led to significant heating and cooling of the earth’s temperature (Universe Today).
 Details on this subject can be found here: Atmospheric forcings.
-Visit NASA’s Global Climate Change website for a animation and an interesting discussion on Milankovitch’s theory
+Visit NASA’s Global Climate Change website for animation and an interesting discussion on Milankovitch’s theory

 Global dimming due to volcanic eruptions

 Global dimming refers to a reduction in the amount of solar energy received from the sun resulting from an increase in suspended particulate matter in the atmosphere.
 This reflects the sun’s energy, thereby “dimming” the energy from the sun.
-This can be caused by factors such as volcanic eruptions, which ejects large amounts of dust particles in the atmosphere.
+This can be caused by factors such as volcanic eruptions, which eject large amounts of dust particles into the atmosphere.
 The volcanic dust in the atmosphere can shield the earth from incoming solar radiation, thereby lowering global temperature.

 For example, the eruption of Mount Pinatubo in 1991 caused a dip in global temperatures in the early 1990s.
 Also, the eruption of a volcano in Chile in 2015 produced dust that traveled around the earth.
-Other volcanic eruptions include Krakatoa in 1873 and Laki fissure (Iceland) in 1783, had a major impact on the amount of solar radiation reaching the earth.
-Laki led to a reduction in temperatures in the northern hemisphere by about 1 degree Celsius whilst Pinatubo also led to a 0.5 degree reduction in temperature in the northern hemisphere.
+Other volcanic eruptions including Krakatoa in 1873 and Laki fissure (Iceland) in 1783, had a major impact on the amount of solar radiation reaching the earth.
+Laki led to a reduction in temperatures in the northern hemisphere by about 1 degree Celsius whilst Pinatubo also led to a 0.5-degree reduction in temperature in the northern hemisphere.

 Global warming due to human factors such as industrialization leads to the production of particulate matter and carbon dioxide in the atmosphere.
 Even though the particulate matter reflects the sun’s energy to reduce the amount of solar radiation reaching the earth (cooling the earth), carbon dioxide increases global temperatures (heating the earth) by trapping long-wave radiation from leaving the earth’s atmosphere.